Educational

 What is RAG and how does it power conversational API documentation?

 RAG (Retrieval Augmented Generation) combines search with AI generation to answer questions accurately.
 The system indexes your documentation into searchable chunks, retrieves relevant sections when developers ask questions, and generates responses grounded in that content.
-This reduces hallucinations by ensuring answers come from your actual documentation rather than the model's general knowledge.
+This reduces hallucinations by making sure answers come from your actual documentation instead of the model's general knowledge.

-How do I know if AI-generated answers are accurate?
+How can developers verify if AI-generated answers are accurate?

 Look for tools that provide citations linking back to source documentation.
 This lets developers verify responses against the original content and catch any errors.
 Tools without citation support make it impossible to validate answers, which is risky for API documentation where incorrect guidance can break integrations.